Assassination of Empress Myeongseong: Immediate aftermath

 The agents looted the palace and left through the palace's main gate Gwanghwamun.
 They left the palace gradually, and were witnessed by foreign envoys leaving even by 7 am.

 People came to investigate the commotion.
 Editors of the journal The Korean Repository wrote that they saw that Gyeongbokgung's front gate was being guarded by Japanese troops, and that a surging crowd of Koreans was inside, with palace women notably among them.
 An American envoy and Russian colleague wrote of "Japanese with disordered clothes, long swords and sword canes" hurrying around.

 Around 6 am, Miura and the Daewongun then went to the palace.
 According to Miura, the Daewongun was "beaming with delight".
 The two went to a separate building to have an audience with Gojong, who was deeply shaken by the attack.
 The Daewongun gave Gojong a number of documents to sign.
 In one, he vowed to aid Gojong in expelling "low fellows", saving the country, and establishing peace.
 A proclamation read:

 It is now thirty-two years since We [sic] ascended the throne but Our rule has not extended wide.
 Queen Min introduced her relatives to the Court and place them around Our person, whereby she made dull Our senses, exposed the people to extortion, put Our government in disorder, selling offices and titles.
 Hence tyranny prevailed all over the country and robbers arose in all quarters.
 Under these circumstances, the foundation of Our dynasty was in imminent peril.
 We knew the extreme of her wickedness, but could not dismiss and punish her because of helplessness and fear of her party...
 We have endeavored to discover her whereabouts, but as she does not come forth and appear.
 We are convinced that she is not only unfit and unworthy of the Queen's rank but also that her guilt is excessive and brimful...
 So We hereby depose her from the rank of Queen and reduce her to the level of the lowest class.

 Gojong reportedly responded to the Daewongun with "you can cut my fingers off, but I will not sign your proclamation".
 The Daewongun was forced to issue the edict without the royal seal, and published it in the Official Gazette.
 He received only one endorsement from a minister of his new pro-Japanese cabinet.
 It was widely rejected by foreign diplomats in Seoul.

+In the immediate aftermath, fearing for his life under Japanese surveillance, King Gojong requested Russian protection.
+On November 19, 1895, Gojong sent a personal letter to Russian Minister Karl Weber requesting guards at the palace, following Weber's earlier threat to Japanese envoy Komura on October 25.
+This request foreshadowed Agwanpacheon in February 1896.